IoannisGyl/mid-level-task-app/README.md

   The `Spring Boot` service exposes a few endpoints in order to allow for the creation, retrieval and deletion of tasks.
 In addition, there are a few endpoints which allow for user registration and login.

-  Most of the service's secured endpoints can be accessed if a valid JWT access token is provided in the header of the request.
+  Most of the service's endpoints can be accessed if a valid JWT access token is provided in the header of the request.

   This service stores data in a `MySQL` database and has the following endpoints: